 The Long Term Goal:

-We haven’t quite worked out all of the details (i.e., some of the specific measurements may change), but we will eventually tear down the existing sunroom and tiny original master bathroom and add on a new family room, laundry room, and master bedroom.
-With the addition, you can see that the conversion of the original master bedroom into a master bathroom makes much more sense.
-We don’t have an official start date for that huge addition, but Matt would like to start ASAP, so we might see something happen on this in 2021!
-We’ll see.
+In order to build our planned addition, we will have to tear down the existing sunroom and the existing original (and very tiny) master bathroom.
+That will make way for the large addition of a new master bedroom, laundry room, and family/media room.
+With the addition, you can see that the current conversion of the original master bedroom into a master bathroom makes much more sense.
+We don’t have an official start date for that big addition, but we’re currently working with an architect to get the plans drawn up, we have a contractor selected, and we’re hoping to get started sometime this year (in 2024).

 Front Exterior & Front Yard